adam0ling/nlp_app/README.md

 Then move your output directory contents with your model to api_dir/api/output10k or just download my pretrained Modern Talking lyrics generation weights at: https://drive.google.com/open?id=1MDFcUF7vylJCvoIHMv4AtP9Xw_-KNvXl

+You can train your own weights using this repo: https://github.com/adam0ling/train_gpt

 Then in the same directory you've built docker image use this to run the api (..path to/nlp_app/api_dir):

 $ docker run -p 80:80 nlp_api